Li1Davey/SR_LLM/dso_classic/readme.md

 ## 2. Run DSR, PQT, VPG, GPMeld

+### Our Modification
+We add our dataoracle and change the dataloader from reading a large ".csv" file to a active query API.

 ### 2.0 prequisites

 1. install python environment 3.6.13: `conda create -n py3613 python=3.6.13`.